javintx/the-crm-service/README.md

 - For an admin:
   - Admin is a user with an activated flag.
 - The headers `userId` and `adminId` are not intended for validation purposes.
+- The header `Authorization` is to include the "Bearer" authentication token.

 ---